jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/implementation-attempt-2002.md

 Sigma requires you to obey a certain groupage.
 Sigma doesn’t require you to put the tables in a fixed order in memory.
 It only requires you to tie the right table to the right other table.
 This makes the hierarchy adequately in order.

-In the future I might change the code organization, but I will now take the following as an example organization:
+In the future I might change the code organization, but I might now take the following as an example organization:

 ... (encapsulation diagram of the organization)